With Honors (film): Soundtrack

 The soundtrack was released on March 22, 1994, by Maverick Records and Warner Bros.
 Records.
 It contains the U.S. No. 2 hit single and theme song "I'll Remember" by pop singer Madonna.
 She received nominations from the Golden Globes, Grammys, and MTV Movie Awards.

 Seattle grunge band Mudhoney were asked to contribute a track to the soundtrack.
 In the liner notes from their compilation March to Fuzz written by the band, "They sent us a clip from the movie With Honors of some jock running through the snow with EMF's hit "Unbelievable" scoring the action.
 They said they were looking for an upbeat song like that for this part of the film.
 We told them that we had a bitchin' little instrumental that might work.
 They insisted on a song with words.
 So, I put some words on it and we sent down both versions, figuring they'd have to choose the instrumental.
 They didn't."
 The song, "Run Shithead Run," is included on the soundtrack but Mudhoney claims they never got another such request.

-The Pretenders' cover of Bob Dylan's "Forever Young" also appeared in Free Willy 2: The Adventure Home as one of the two versions of the same song that was played in the movie.
+The Pretenders' cover of Bob Dylan's "Forever Young" was later included on their album Last of the Independents in addition to Free Willy 2: The Adventure Home as one of the two versions of the same song that was played in the film, the other being by Rebbie Jackson.

+Duran Duran's "Thank You" also appeared in Encomium: A Tribute to Led Zeppelin and their 1995 album of the same name.
+Unlike the soundtrack version, the former album contained the shorter version while the full version appeared in the latter album.